 Posture and Form

-A relaxed body is a must for knife throwing.
+A proper stance helps set you up for the perfect throw.
+A relaxed body is a must for knife-throwing.
 If you are someone that caves in to pressure, it might be better to throw alone the first few times.

 Stand up straight with one foot in front of the other.
 For the hand that you are going to throw with, the same foot is going to be upfront (for example, left-handers should have the left foot forward).